 Born in Munich as the daughter of the cabaret musician Michael Well (of Biermösl Blosn) and sister of Matthias Well, cellist Maria Well was accepted at the Munich Music Academy as a junior student at the early age of 16.
 She also won regional, state and federal first prizes at the competition “Jugend musiziert”.
 In 2015 she graduated with distinction; during the same year she founded the violin-cello duo “twoWell” with her brother Matthias.
 An enthusiastic chamber musician, she works with numerous musical institutions in Munich.

-One concert – four programmes: breath-taking trumpet virtuosity between baroque and modernism.
+One concert – four programmes: breath-taking baroque and modern trumpet virtuosity.
 Haunting melodies from all over the world: “Gassenhauer – Gassenbauer”.
 Funeral music, not necessarily sad: Matthias Well revives the ancient tradition of the “funeral fiddlers”.
-The Ensemble Olivinn under the musical leadership of Sinem Altan presents its brilliant fusion of traditional Turkish and classical music.
+Sinem Altan leads the versatile Ensemble Olivinn in their brilliant fusion of traditional Turkish and classical music.
+Finally, these outstanding young musicians meet “halfway” – focusing on the music of Hungary, which becomes their springboard for flights of fancy all their own.

 The Russian conductor, who was born in Leningrad in 1957, has been a regular visitor to many of Berlin’s orchestras for many years.
 Boreyko is equally in demand throughout Europe and in the USA; current European highlights include appearances with the Gothenburg Symphony, Royal Stockholm Philharmonic, Bamberg Symphony, Orchestra del Maggio Musicale Fiorentino and Orchestre Philharmonique de Radio France.
 In North America, 2016/17 sees appearances the Aspen and Ravinia Festivals with the Chicago Symphony.
 Notable amongst Boreyko’s discography is an extensive recording project of the complete Shostakovich symphonies with the Radio-Sinfonieorchester Stuttgart des SWR as well as the recording of Górecki’s Symphony No. 4 which was premiered in 2014 with the London Philharmonic Orchestra and subsequently in the US with the Los Angeles Philharmonic.
 In addition to his chief conductor position with the National Orchestra of Belgium, he is Music Director of the Naples Philharmonic in Florida and Principal Guest Conductor of the Orquesta Sinfónica de Euskadi.